thinkerbot/ts/README.md

     true             # Return (or exit) 0 to pass.
     }

-    ts_run           # Call to run ts when the script is run.

 See the FUNCTIONS section for all functions available in tests.

 ## OPTIONS